BREASTFEEDING: COMMON PROBLEMS & SOLUTIONS

 In the meantime, there are things you can do at home to ease the symptoms:

 Rest– easier said than done when you have a new, small baby.
 But try to rest as much as possible.

 Feed frequently– mastitis doesn’t harm the baby or affect the quality of your milk and feeding often will help with inflammation and will help to clear any clogged milk.
 As painful as it is, feed as much as possible.

-Express– try to feed, but if this doesn’t empty the breast, express to get rid of as much milk as possible.
+Express– try to feed, but if this doesn’t work empty the breast by expressing to get rid of as much milk as possible.
 While expressing take the opportunity to put a warm flannel on the breast and massage with two fists to help move the milk through the blocked ducts.

 Cabbage leaves– sounds mad, but these can be very soothing.
 Make sure these are nice and cold, straight from the fridge.
 Tuck them into your bra and remove when they are wilted and warm.

 Warmth– apply a warm, damp towel to your breasts just before feeding to help with the milk flow.
 A warm shower or bath works equally well too.

 Massage– using firm movements, massage from the chest wall towards the nipple.
 Milk may be expressed, which is fine and should cause some relief.

 Bra– make sure your nursing bra is supportive and well-fitting.
 You don’t want it to be too tight or put pressure on areas of your breast.
 Consider going bra-less for a few days.
 Let the girls swing!